Learn about Abortion:

 Time Matters!

-Every hour since your first dose of the abortion pill matters, so it’s important to call the Abortion Reversal Hotline or call 877-558-0333.
+Every hour since your first dose of the abortion pill matters, so it’s important to call the Abortion Reversal Hotline at 877-558-0333.

 • What are the potential side effects and risks?